Gaydon

-The village is at the junction of the B4100 (former A41) and B4451 roads, within a mile from Junction 12 of the M40 motorway and midway between the larger villages of Kineton, 3 miles to the southwest, and Bishop's Itchington 3 miles to the northeast.
-The county border with Oxfordshire is 5.5 miles to the southeast and the Northamptonshire boundary lies 6.5 miles to the east of the village.
+The village is at the junction of the B4100 (former A41) and B4451 roads, within a mile from Junction 12 of the M40 motorway and midway between the larger villages of Kineton, 3 miles to the south-west, and Bishop's Itchington 3 miles to the north-east.
+The county border with Oxfordshire is 5.5 miles to the south-east and the Northamptonshire boundary lies 6.5 miles to the east of the village.